panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 Different function instances sharing the same code are often created inside React components.

-When the React component body creates a function (e.g. a callback or event handler), this function is re-created on every rendering:
+When inside a React component body a function is defined (e.g. a callback or event handler), this function is re-created on every rendering:

 ```jsx{5-7}
 import React from 'react';